 - Use peppermint oil: Peppermint oil supplements aren’t justfor keeping bad breath at bay—they actually relax the muscles of your digestive tract.
 That helps keep bloating and stomach pain under control.
 However, these can sometimes worsen heartburn and other acid reflux symptoms, so be sure to track your symptoms if you go this route.

 - Try activated charcoal: Charcoal traps gas molecules, thereby reducing bloat.
 There are some studies that suggest that when activated charcoal is combined with simethicone, it becomes even more effective at reducing gas and bloating.

-- Incorporate probiotics into your daily routine: Taking probiotic is a great way to help relieve bloating because it is considered a good bacteria.
+- Incorporate probiotics into your daily routine: Taking probiotics is a great way to help relieve bloating because they are considered good bacteria.
 This type of bacteria helps keep the digestive tract in check by regulating the colon bacteria that can cause gas.

 Treat the underlying condition

 If your bloating is caused by a chronic condition, such as acid reflux or IBS, you should think about treating the condition to see if it helps to reduce bloating (plus any other digestive symptoms you’re feeling).

 Your first step should be figuring out which condition, if any, is the root of your symptoms.
 Common conditions include both IBS and acid reflux.
 (You can read up on the differences between IBS and acid reflux right here.)

 If acid reflux turns out to be the problem, consider making a few changes to your lifestyle (as mentioned above) as well as trying a treatment.
 Two of the most popular treatments include such as antacids and PPIs.